liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-long-onedrive-urls.md

 ## Overview

 When you're moving a OneDrive site from your source to the target environment, the OneDrive URL changes formats.
 On the source platform, the OneDrive sites are in the format of https://onedrive.contoso.com/personal/domain_user.
 On the target platform, the Domain_User portion of the URL changes to use the UPN for the user.
-This looks similar to https://onedrive.contoso.com/personal/user_contoso_com.
+This URL looks similar to https://onedrive.contoso.com/personal/user_contoso_com.

 **Example:**